pgvector Setup for Airline RAG

 SQL Playground

-If you want to skip the local install and just see how a vector database works, click Execute on the window below:
+If you want to skip the setup and just see how a vector database works, click Execute on the window below:

 You can see 1,2,3 is the closest result, followed by 4,5,6.